Lockheed F-117 Nighthawk: Avionics

-The F-117 has quadruple-redundant fly-by-wire flight controls.
-To lower development costs, the avionics, fly-by-wire systems, and other systems and parts were derived from the General Dynamics F-16 Fighting Falcon, Boeing B-52 Stratofortress, McDonnell Douglas F/A-18 Hornet, and McDonnell Douglas F-15E Strike Eagle.
-The parts were originally described as spares in budgets for these aircraft, to keep the F-117 project secret.
+Early stealth aircraft were designed with a focus on minimal radar cross-section rather than aerodynamic performance; because of this, the F-117 is aerodynamically unstable in all three aircraft principal axes and requires constant flight corrections from a fly-by-wire (FBW) flight system to maintain controlled flight.
+It is equipped with quadruple-redundant FBW flight controls.
+To lower development costs, the avionics, FBW systems, and other systems and parts were derived from the General Dynamics F-16 Fighting Falcon, Boeing B-52 Stratofortress, McDonnell Douglas F/A-18 Hornet, and McDonnell Douglas F-15E Strike Eagle.
+To maintain a high level of secrecy, components were often rerouted from other aircraft programs, ordered using falsified addresses and other details, while $3 million worth of equipment was removed from USAF storage without disclosing its purpose.

 The aircraft is equipped with sophisticated navigation and attack systems integrated into a digital avionics suite.
 It navigates primarily by GPS and high-accuracy inertial navigation.
 Missions are coordinated by an automated planning system that can automatically perform all aspects of an attack mission, including weapons release.
-Targets are acquired by a thermal imaging infrared system, paired with a laser rangefinder/laser designator that finds the range and designates targets for laser-guided bombs.
-The F-117A's split internal bay can carry 5000 lb of ordnance.
-Typical weapons are a pair of GBU-10, GBU-12, or GBU-27 laser-guided bombs, two BLU-109 penetration bombs, or two Joint Direct Attack Munitions (JDAM) GPS/INS guided stand-off bombs.
-To maintain its low observability, the aircraft was not fitted with its own radar; not only would an active radar be detectable through its emissions, but an inactive radar would also act as a reflector of radar energy.
+Targets are acquired by a thermal imaging, infrared system, paired with a laser rangefinder/laser designator that finds the range and designates targets for laser-guided bombs.
+The F-117's split internal bay can carry 5000 lb of ordnance.
+Typical weapons are a pair of GBU-10, GBU-12, or GBU-27 laser-guided bombs, two BLU-109 penetration bombs, or, after 2006, two Joint Direct Attack Munitions (JDAM) GPS/INS-guided stand-off bombs.